dslab-epfl/svshi/README.md

 - `svshi updateApp -n app_name` to update the code of an app that is already installed
 - `svshi listApps` to list all the installed apps
 - `svshi version` to display the CLI version
+- `svshi gui` to start svshi as a server for the GUI
+- `svshi deviceMappings -f ets.knxproj` to generate a json file containing a list of the prototypical devices offered by your physical devices

 Shorter aliases are also available: